 10) “Travelling” devices should be encrypted.
 Bitlocker, the Windows solution, and FileVault, the Macintosh solution, are perfectly acceptable.
 Android and iOS devices also offer their own forms of encryption (Android SD cards can – and should – also be encrypted).
 This prevents someone with physical access to those devices from extracting their storage medium and viewing its contents.

 11) Be wary of connecting to unsecured networks with those “travelling” devices.
 One of the most distinct – and perhaps overlooked by the average user – features of an unsecured network is that anyone can use it.
 Network monitoring software whose sole purpose is to intercept traffic travelling through that network has existed for years, and is not new to hackers.
 The more people that are connected to the network, the greater chance someone will fall victim to a cyberattack.
 According to an article published on Politico written by Martin Matishak (http://www.politico.com/story/2016/07/rnc-convention-2016-data-security-225823), more than 1,200 people at the 2016 Republican National Convention in Cleveland connected to unsecured Wi-Fi network, with 68 percent of those people leaving their personal information accessible to third parties.
 The simplest solution when travelling is always to use secured networks.

 Cyberattacks are only going to continue to increase and be a growing problem for individuals and organizations worldwide.
-With proper training, however, these attacks can be avoided.
+With proper training, however, these common cyber attacks can be avoided.

 Tips for Organizations

 Taking the above 11 steps are items you can do on your own to help eliminate the low-hanging fruit in your IT environment, however, it’s important that your organization also utilize a CyberSecurity Expert as there are several other crucial layers they offer that you don’t want to miss.